Loading...

 Calculate your advertising profitability and optimize your campaigns

 ACOS (Advertising Cost of Sale) measures how much you spend on advertising for every dollar of revenue generated.
-It is the most important metric for Amazon Ads because it directly tells you whether your ads are profitable.
+It is the most important metric for Amazon Ads.

-Your break-even ACOS is the tipping point between profit and loss.
-It equals the percentage of revenue you keep after Amazon takes its cut and printing costs are deducted.
+Break-even ACOS is the tipping point between profit and loss.
+It equals the percentage of revenue you keep after Amazon takes its cut.

 Example: $5.00 royalty on a $14.99 book = 33.4% break-even ACOS

 Reduce bids on high-ACOS keywords.
-Use our What-If tool to see how lower CPCs affect your profit.
+Use our What-If tool to simulate impact.

 Your book cover is your ad creative.
-A professional cover directly increases CTR and conversions.
+A professional cover directly increases CTR.

-Better descriptions, A+ content, and more reviews all improve conversion rate from click to sale.
+Better descriptions, A+ content, and more reviews all improve conversion rate.

-Start with automatic campaigns for discovery, then create manual exact-match campaigns for winners.
+Start with automatic campaigns for discovery, then manual exact-match for winners.

 Amazon Ads data can lag 7-14 days.
-Run campaigns for at least 2 weeks before making major decisions.
+Run campaigns for at least 2 weeks first.

 ACOS (Advertising Cost of Sale) is the percentage of ad spend relative to the revenue generated from those ads.
 It is calculated as: ACOS = (Ad Spend / Ad Revenue) x 100.
 For example, if you spend $10 on ads and generate $50 in sales, your ACOS is 20%.